JackSlateur/backurne/README.md

 - A couple of backups can be stored on the live clusters, for faster recovery.
 - Optional **fsfreeze** support (proxmox-only) via Qemu-quest-agent.
 - Backup deactivation via Proxmox's web interface.
-- External custom processing via hooks
+- External custom processing via hooks.
+- LVM support: backup's lvs are detected and mapped (if possible) for further exploration.
+See below.
+- vmware support: vmfs are detected and supported.
+Each vmdk are also mapped and mounted.
+See below.

 - VM tracking, for those who uses a single Proxmox cluster with multiple Ceph backend.